President Cabrera addresses the crowd at the 2020 Legislative Briefing

 We advocate for:

-- University system-wide funding
+- University System-wide priorities and funding

 We track legislation relevant to the university system, and advocate for policies that allow the Institute to carry out its strategic goals.